 Thankfully, Bobcats can perfectly groom themselves!

-Your Bobcat will use their tongue to lick themselves, and for parts that they cannot reach with the tongue, they will lick their paw and groom those parts.
+Your Bobcat will use their tongue to lick itself, and for parts that it cannot reach with the tongue, it will lick its paw and groom those parts.

-One interesting trait in Maine Coons and Bobcats is that they do not fear water.
+One interesting trait of Maine Coons and Bobcats is that they do not fear water.